 Our vibrant, urban Kutzky Park neighborhood is located in the heart of Rochester, Minnesota, a few blocks west of the Mayo Clinic.
-It is bounded by Civic Center Drive to the north, 6th Avenue NW to the east, South 2nd Street to the south and 16th Ave NW to the west.
+It is bounded by Civic Center Drive to the north, 6th Avenue NW to the east, South 2nd Street to the south and Highway 52 to the west.
 Our neighborhood is just off Highway 52, behind Miracle Mile Shopping Center and is accessible from the 2nd St SW or Civic Center Drive exits.

 Kutzky Park is distinguished by its tree-canopied streets and beautiful older homes in a wide diversity of architectural styles, including: Craftsman, Bungalow, Four Square, English Cottage, Cape Cod, and Colonial.
 In fact, the distinction of having the oldest framed structure in Rochester – a private home built in 1856, prior to Minnesota statehood – belongs to our neighborhood.
 Several homes within our borders were designed by the Ellerbe architecture firm that designed the most beautiful older Mayo Clinic buildings.

 The scenic Kutzky Park runs along Cascade Creek on the northern side of the neighborhood.
 The park has mature trees, a modern playground, open green space, baseball and picnic facilities, and connects to Rochester’s extensive and ever-expanding bikepath system.